-When the education level is High School, the average salary of an Animator is 1,640 EUR per month.
+When the education level is High School, the average salary is 1,640 EUR per month.

 While someone with a Certificate or Diploma gets a salary of 1,930 EUR per month, 18% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 2,800 EUR per month, 45% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 2,800 EUR per month, 45% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 3,670 EUR per month, 31% more than someone with Bachelor's Degree.

 A Master's degree program or any post-graduate program in Germany costs anywhere from 19,100 Euro(s) to 57,200 Euro(s) and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.